 The difference between brown eggs and white eggs is simply the breed of chicken that lay the egg.
-The colour of an eggshell depends entirely on the breed of chicken from which it comes; generally speaking, white eggs come from white-feathered chickens, while brown eggs come from brown-feathered chickens.
-(1) In fact, there are many different breeds of chicken worldwide, with a variety of feather colours, that produce a wide variety of coloured eggs.
-Although brown eggs and white eggs are the most common colours found in grocery stores, chicken eggs can actually come in many different colours including white, brown, blue, green, pink, and cream.
+The color of an eggshell depends entirely on the breed of chicken from which it comes; generally speaking, white eggs come from white-feathered chickens, while brown eggs come from brown-feathered chickens.
+(1) In fact, there are many different breeds of chicken worldwide, with a variety of feather colors, that produce a wide variety of colored eggs.
+Although brown eggs and white eggs are the most common colors found in grocery stores, chicken eggs can actually come in many different colors including white, brown, blue, green, pink, and cream.
 (2)

 Brown Eggs vs. White Eggs Nutrition

 |NUTRITION PER 2 large eggs||BROWN EGG||WHITE EGG|

 |Fat||11.0 grams||11.0 grams|